Vivir en China - Minorías étnicas de Yunnan

-Living in China is quite an experience.
-After 7 years in China, if there is one thing I have been able to prove is that this country is so different that it surprises you every day.
-Even when you’ve been there for a while and you think you’ve seen it all, suddenly, it surprises you again.
+Living in China is quite an experience and, after 7 years in China, if there is one thing I have been able to prove is that this country is so different that it surprises you every day.
+Even when you’ve been there for a while, and you think you’ve seen it all, suddenly, it surprises you again.

-1. Almost everything is paid for by cell phone:
+1. In China almost everything is paid for by cell phone

 Although cash is still used, most people now pay for almost everything with their cell phones.
 You can live in China by leaving home without a single penny in your pocket and spend all day buying things with your phone.
 There are a few apps that are used to pay, although the most famous ones are Wechat (微信) and Alipay (支付宝).
 Wechat is undoubtedly the most widespread.
 It is a messaging application like What’sApp only with a thousand more tools.